The-Balthazar/BrewWikiGen/README.md

   * `location` optionally is a path for it to search for environmental blueprints.
     If it finds none it will use a shell link in there instead.
 Note this isn't recursive.

-  * `GenerateWikiPages`, if true, has the generator treat the environment as 'mod 0'.
+  * `GenerateWikiPages`, if `true`, has the generator treat the environment as 'mod 0'.
     Otherwise it will just be used for added context for mod pages.

+  * `RebuildBlueprints`, if not `false`, and blueprint rebuild is enabled, it will rebuild environment blueprints.

+  * `RunSanityChecks`, if `true`, and blueprint sanity checks are enabled, it will give logs about potential errors in environment blueprints.

   * `Factions`, optionally, is a an array of custom factions formatted as sub-arrays containing the faction category then the faction name.
 For example: